Componolit/gneiss/README.md

    procedure Destruct
    is
    begin
-      if Componolit.Gneiss.Log.Initialized (Log) then
       Componolit.Gneiss.Log.Client.Finalize (Log);
-      end if;
-      if Componolit.Gneiss.Timer.Initialized (Timer) then
       Timer_Client.Finalize (Timer);
-      end if;
    end Destruct;

 end Component;
 ```

 The usage of the log session here is equivalent to the first example.
 Also the
 initialization of the timer session is similar.
-The main difference is that the
-`Timer.Client` package is a generic that needs to be instantiated with a
-procedure.
-When `Set_Timeout` is called on this instance a timeout is set on
+When `Set_Timeout` is called
-the platform.
-The platform will then call the `Event` procedure when this
+on the timer a timeout is set on the platform.
+The platform will then call
-timeout triggers.
-Since the `Event` procedure has no arguments and can be used
+the `Event` procedure when this timeout triggers.
+Since the `Event` procedure
-in multiple contexts no preconditions can be set.
-This requires an
+has no arguments and can be used in multiple contexts no preconditions can be
-initialization check of the timer session.
+set.
+This requires an initialization check of the timer session.

 Some interfaces need more than a simple event callback and require additional
 interface specific procedures or functions as generic arguments.
 These more